 The 32 countries that currently deploy FinFisher are as follows:

 Among the above-mentioned countries, Pakistan was the only one where civil society challenged the use of Finfisher spyware in the court.

 Furthermore, Citizen Lab was also able to trace the IP addresses of C&C servers which belonged to 10 different agencies.
 What’s even worse is that the relay servers of different countries are located in other countries, which can allow one country’s agency to look into another’s.

 The graph shows countries using FinFisher malware:

-“The market for intrusion software like FinFisher is challenging to track because the key players, from government customers to software developers, have a strong interest in keeping transactions private,” say the Citizen Lab researchers.
+“The market for intrusion software like FinFisher is challenging to track because of the key players, from government customers to software developers, have a strong interest in keeping transactions private,” said the Citizen Lab researchers.

 2014 data breach helped the company gain more deals: